nerdfiles/fluentli/README.md

 ### Strategy

-Complement Open Graph metadata attributes that is applied to markup with schema.org microdata attributes.
+Complement Open Graph metadatributes that is applied to markup with schema.org microdata attributes.

 ## Implementation